nqthqn/one-page/README.md

 # one-page

 Just want one stupid page?
-Use this as a boilerplate — include live reloading, scss compile, minify and cache bust.
+Use this!

+We depend on

+`node-sass` for compiling scss to css
+`live-server` for watching and reloading

+That's it!